 Section 82 of the LGA provides some overarching principles for consulting.
-This means when we consult, we will:
+This includes:

-- identify people who will be affected by or have an interest in the decision - provide them with reasonable access to relevant information in an - appropriate format on the process and scope of the decision - encourage people to give their views - give people a reasonable opportunity to give their views in an appropriate way - listen to, and consider those views, with an open mind - after the decision, provide access to the decision and any other relevant material.
+- identify people who will be affected by or have an interest in the decision - provide them with reasonable access to relevant information in an appropriate format on the purpose and scope of the decision - encourage people to give their views - give people a reasonable opportunity to give their views in an appropriate way - listen to, and consider those views, with an open mind - after the decision, provide access to the decision and any other relevant material.

 Section 82A details some additional obligations if the consultation is a specific requirement under the LGA.
-Where this section applies, we provide:
+Where this section applies Council also develops: